sean-carroll-1992/osticket-prereqs/README.md

 Now we can type "Everyone" in the box and select "ok" (tip: you can click "check names" to make sure that the user or group name you typed in exists).

-Finally, make sure to allow "everyone" to have all permissions (just check the "full control" box).
+Finally, make sure to allow "everyone" to have all permissions (simply check the "full control" box).
 </p>
 <p>
 <img src="https://i.imgur.com/3bZ4c4k.jpeg" height="50%" width="50%" alt="Disk Sanitization Steps"/>